Joselu: Real Madrid

-TSG 1899 Hoffenheim
+TSG Hoffenheim

-On 8 August 2012, Joselu signed a four-year contract with 1899 Hoffenheim for an undisclosed fee.
+On 8 August 2012, Joselu signed a four-year contract with TSG Hoffenheim for an undisclosed fee.
 He made his Bundesliga debut on 16 September, playing 30 minutes in a 3–5 away loss against SC Freiburg, and scored his first goal for his new club ten days later, contributing to a 3–0 success at VfB Stuttgart, and added a brace against SpVgg Greuther Fürth on 19 October 2012.
 He played 25 times for 1899 Hoffenheim, scoring five goals as they finished in 16th position.

+Loan to Eintracht Frankfurt

 At the end of his first season with Hoffenhiem, Joselu admitted that he struggled to adapt to his new surroundings and was loaned out to Bundesliga rivals Eintracht Frankfurt for the 2013–14 season.
 He rediscovered his form under Frankfurt manager Armin Veh at the Commerzbank-Arena, scoring 14 goals in 33 appearances as the club finished in 13th position and reached the knockout stages of the UEFA Europa League.